aslushnikov/latex-online/README.md

 This is a small service developed to compile latex documents online.
-The slogan is: "You give it a link, it gives you a PDF.", but the service has evolved and thus you can give it a git repo to build as well.
+The slogan is: "You give it a link, it gives you PDF.", but the service evolved and now you can give it a git repo as well.

 Additionally the service could be used for *remote compiling* of latex documents.
 See "usage" section for a bit more information.